Delphinium scopulorum

 Delphinium scopulorum, commonly known as Rocky Mountain larkspur, is a species of wildflower in the genus Delphinium, which belongs to the buttercup family, Ranunculaceae.
 It is native to the Southwestern United States and found predominantly in upper-elevation moist meadows.

-D. scopulorum is a non-woody plant and has a perennial duration, indicating a yearly growth.
+Delphinium scopulorum is a non-woody plant and has a perennial duration, indicating a yearly growth.
 The specific epithet scopulorum means "of the mountains".

 Distribution

 Delphinium scopulorum is found in a floral region in the lower North America.
 It is specifically found in the states of New Mexico and Arizona.

 Its growth habit is forb or herb.
 Its Native Status is L48 (N), with a National and Regional Wetland Indicator Status of (FAC) and 7(FAC), respectively.

 Description

 The stems of Delphinium scopulorum are 50–120 cm in length and have a base that is reddish, puberulent, with midstems that are glabrous to subglabrous.
 The leaf blade is round to pentagonal (1.5-10 x 2x16 cm), and glabrous.
 The leaves are mostly on proximal which is 1/3 of stem and the petiole is around 15 cm long.
 The leaves are strongly lobed as well as divided palmately.

 The flower is inflorescent, open and cylindric.
 The bracteoles range from 2–7 mm and are green and linear.
 The flower is 5-7 parted with cuneate divisions, toothed (3-7), and deeply lobed.
 It is raceme elongated and has a central segment of each division that is prominent.
 The sepals are light to dark violet-purple, glabrous, with lateral sepals pointing forward.
 The upper petals are notched and purple tipped.
 The lower petal blades have covering stamens, sparse hairs and are centered below the junction of blade and claw.
 There are large spurs behind each flower.

 The fruit is glabrous, around 4.5 times longer than wide and is around 16-20mm.

 Seeds tend to be black to brown, rectangular to pyramidal and wing-margined.